retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 Eventstream reindex
 -------------------

-In the previous section we've already mentioned sorting algorithm talking about special ``Eventstream`` columns ``event_type`` and ``event_index``.
-There is a kit of pre-designed event_types in following default order:
+In the previous section, we have already mentioned the sorting algorithm when describing special ``Eventstream`` columns ``event_type`` and ``event_index``.
+There is a kit of pre-designed event_types, that are arranged in the following default order:

 .. code-block:: python